What is Shatavari?

 – Moisturizing support of the respiratory tract

-Several benefits of Shatavari are explained as follows:
+Several other benefits of Shatavari are explained as follows:

 Shatavari maintains the good health of the female reproductive organ.
 The root extract of this herb has shown its benefits in treating menstrual disorders.
 These include premenstrual syndrome, dysmenorrhea, and irregular bleeding.
 Shatavari has also shown its benefits in treating symptoms related to menopause, enhancing folliculogenesis, and promoting fertility.1,2,3,4.